-A selection of research and reports compiled by Grassroots Change about preemption in public health and related issues such as local public health authority.
+A selection of research and reports about preemption and related issues such as local public health authority.

 State and local governments traditionally protect the health and safety of their populations more strenuously than does the federal government.
 Preemption, when a higher level of government restricts or withdraws the authority of a lower level of government to act on a particular issue, was historically used as a point of negotiation in the legislative process… Read the whole article here.